rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/deploy-smart-contract.md

 To configure your deployment file:

-1. Navigate to the `scripts` directory in the root directory of your project:
+1. Navigate to the `scripts` directory in the root directory of the quick start repo:
     ```shell
     cd scripts
     ```